-The assembly process is very similar for most modules, so I will describe the general procedure here.
 Specific information for each module can found in the documentation for that module.
-Basically, you’ll need to:

 For information about the components you will need and where to get them, see the components page.
 Module-specific components may also be listed in the module’s documentation.